 Ah, Labor Day, the end of summer.
 Accordingly, North Coast Music Festival bills itself as "Summer's Last Stand."
 (Though technically this is not the end of summer festivals, as Riot Fest hits two weeks later.)
-Curated and run by local club promoters React Presents, North Coast delivers a diverse bill that includes headlines like Gucci Mane, Ween, Damien "Jr. Gong" Marley and a collaborative set from Deadmau5 and Eric Prydz.
-Later, the party spills over into several afterparties at local dance clubs.
+North Coast delivers a diverse bill that includes headliners such as Jamiroquai, Miguel, Axwell ^ Ingrosso and DJ Snake.
+Once the gates close for the night, the party spills over into several afterparties at local dance clubs.

 RECOMMENDED: Our complete coverage of summer music festivals

-North Coast Music Festival takes place on Labor Day weekend, from September 1-3, 2017.
+North Coast Music Festival takes place on Labor Day weekend, from August 31 to September 2, 2018.